frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 ![](docs/imgs/wifiui-binding-phrase.png)

-Once you have done that, Shrew-Zero should be ready to use with default settings.
+Once you have done that, Shrew should be ready to use with default settings.

 **IMPORTANT:** The Shrew firmware disables the activation of binding mode by power cycling it 3 times.
 This is done to prevent accidental activation of binding mode.